-If you’re mad with me because I sin, then I would assume your anger is because you don’t want me to sin, but if you don’t want me to sin then let me give you a tip: getting angry with me does not help.
+If you’re mad with me because I sin, I would assume your anger is because you don’t want me to sin, but if you don’t want me to sin, may I give you a tip: getting angry with me does not help.
 It’s an illogical approach to soul restoration.

-Typically, the angry person is more interested in themselves than the person who has fallen in the great cosmic battle that we all are engaged.
-Rather than mobilizing all energy and resources to pick up the fallen Christian, they are standing over them, while berating them.
+The angry person is more interested in themselves than the person who has fallen in the great cosmic battle that engages all of us.
+Rather than mobilizing all their energy and resources to pick up the fallen Christian, the angry person stands over the fallen while berating them for falling.

-It’s like driving up on a car accident, getting out of your vehicle, and yelling at the people who are strewn all over the highway.
-This is not a wise move, but when it is the move, there is a strong disconnect in the mind of the first-responder–the person who should be mobilizing to be redemptive rather than antagonistic.
+It’s like approaching a car accident, getting out of your vehicle, and yelling at the people who are strewn all over the highway.
+This reaction is not a wise move, but when it is the move, there is a definite disconnect in the mind of the first-responder–the person who should be mobilizing to be redemptive rather than antagonistic.

-The sin of others is our call to restore.
-This is what Paul told us to do in Galatians 6:1.
+The sin of others is our call to restore, which is what Paul told us to do in Galatians 6:1.
 He says that restoration efforts are for those who are spiritual.
-The implication is that if a person is more angry at the sin committed than more engaged in the redemptive efforts needed to restore, then there is something wrong with their spirituality.
+The implication is that if a person is more angry at the sin committed than engaged in the redemptive efforts needed to restore, there is something wrong with their spirituality.

 It could be the person is not a Christian, thus they are not spiritual (1 Corinthians 2:14).
-Without the Spirit of God illuminating our minds regarding redemptive opportunities, we will never be able to see opportunities that are perceived spiritually.
+Without the Spirit of God illuminating their minds regarding redemptive opportunities, they will never be able to see opportunities that are perceived spiritually.

-If the person is a Christian, but is still more focused on the sin committed rather than the redemptive needs of the person who sinned, then there is a functional idol that needs to be dug out of the responder’s heart.
+If the person is a Christian but is still more focused on the sin committed rather than the redemptive needs of the person who sinned, there is a functional idol that someone needs to dig out of the responder’s heart.

 There is something the angry person wants that is more important to them than what the sinning person needs.
-The most common place where you’ll find this kind of idolatry is within family constructs.
+The most common place where you’ll find this kind of “false worship” is within family constructs.

 Typically, it is when a family member’s sin is interfering with what the angry person wants.
 Their idol is being neglected, which is the cause of their anger (James 4:1-3).

-A form of anger is condemnation.
-I have pulled this word out of the anger basket to highlight it because it is one of the easier manifestations of anger to grab hold to in order to beat up a fallen Christian.
+A common form of anger is condemnation.
+I have pulled this word out of the anger basket to highlight it because it is one of the more accessible manifestations of anger to grab to beat up a fallen Christian.
 Anger, as used in the previous section, says,

-While anger and condemnation both flow out of the same self-righteous heart, they have different objectives.
+While anger and condemnation flow out of the same self-righteous heart, they have different objectives.

-- I believe I’m better than you are, so it is natural for me to critically remind you of your failures.
+I believe I’m better than you are, so it is natural for me to remind you of your failures critically.
 This is who I am—a self-righteous, arrogant person.

-- I want to feel better about myself, and one of the ways I can feed my pride is by letting you know how bad you are.
+I want to feel better about myself, and one of the ways I can feed my pride is by letting you know how awful you are.

 Either way, a person’s failure is a self-righteous person’s opportunity to mobilize by highlighting what the person did wrong.
 Within this schema, a person’s sin becomes the fodder to feed the wicked heart of the self-righteous idolater.

-A person who understands the Gospel may be disappointed by the sin of others, but they are not controlled by the sin of others.
-There is no surprise in the heart of the Gospel-centered person who experiences people’s sin.
+A person who understands the gospel may be disappointed by the sin of others, but those sins do not control them.
+There is no surprise in the heart of the gospel-centered person who experiences people’s sin.

-They expect fallen people to fall, though they do not judge them and are not cynical or suspicious regarding them.
+They expect fallen people to fall, though they do not uncharitably judge them and are not cynical or suspicious regarding them.
 They are true biblicists.
 They know Adam fell, and we all fell with him.
-They have experienced the profundity of the Gospel and are being transformed by its power.
+They have experienced the profundity of the gospel and are being transformed by its power.

 Like a steadied soldier, they are vigilant and ready for the call to action.
-When a fallen comrade is pierced by the flaming darts of the evil one (Ephesians 6:16), the Gospelized man or woman girds up their loins and enlists in the battle.
+When the flaming darts of the evil one pierces and fells a comrade (Ephesians 6:16), the gospelized man or woman girds up their loins and enlists in the battle.

-It is important that we give people broad borders to be who they really are.
-To trim grace down to what you want, expect, demand, or what you think you deserve will circumvent your role in what the Gospel can do through you for others.
+It is crucial that we give people broad borders to be who they are.
+To trim grace down to what you want, expect, demand, or what you think you deserve will circumvent your role in what the gospel can do through you for others.

 There is no sinner or sin outside of God’s ability to redeem.
-We must not restrict it by expecting people to not sin.
+We must not restrict it by expecting people not to sin.
 Give them room to wobble.
-Give them room to be who they really are.
+Give them space to be who they are.

-If you don’t, they may be tempted to seek other means to meet your unreasonable expectations.
-For example, if your normal response to a person’s sin is surprise, anger, or condemnation, you will tempt them to lie.
+If you don’t, you may tempt them to seek other means to meet your unreasonable expectations.
+For example, if your standard response to a person’s sin is surprise, anger, or condemnation, you will tempt them to lie.

-If I responded to my children in any of the aforementioned ways, I would be training them to be guarded about letting me know about their failures.
+If I responded to my children in any of the ways above, I would be training them to guard themselves against letting me know about their failures.
 Why would they want to tell me the truth if all they are going to get from me is a verbal assault?
-Who wants to be yelled at?
+Who wants someone yelling at them?

 Sinning in response to sin is the quickest way to disqualify yourself from being on God’s restoration team.
-The poor sin-responder will not get the call from the sinning person when they sin.
+The “poor sin-responder” will not get the call from the sinning person the next time they make a mistake.

 - I do not want anyone to sin.